nvim-neorg/neorg/README.md

 To learn more about the philosophy of the project check the [philosophy](#philosophy) section.

 ###### :exclamation: **IMPORTANT**: Neorg is _alpha_ software.
 We consider it stable however be prepared for changes and potentially outdated documentation.
-We are advancing fast and keeping docs up-to-date would be very painful.
+We are advancing fast and while we are doing our best to keep the documentation up-to-date, this may not always be possible to the full extent.

 ## 🌟 Showcase